salrashid123/istio_helloworld/README.md

 kubectl replace -f istio-route-version-fev1-bev1v2.yaml
 ```

+So check all requests to `/version` are `fe:v1`
 ```
 for i in {1..1000}; do curl -k  https://$GATEWAY_IP/version; done 1111111111111111111
 ```

-You may have noted how the route to the destination is weighted split vs delcared round robin (eg:)
+You may have noted how the route to any other endpoint other than `/version` destination is weighted split and not delcared round robin (eg:)
 ```yaml
   - route:
     - destination: